-Kings and queens used the Tower in times of trouble to protect their possessions and also themselves, retreating here in times of rebellion and revolt.
+Kings and queens used the Tower in times of trouble to protect their possessions and themselves.
 Arms and armour were made, tested and stored here until the 1800s.

-The Tower also controlled the supply of the nation’s money from the reign of Edward I. All coins of the realm were made here until 1810.
+The Tower also controlled the supply of the nation’s money.
+All coins of the realm were made at the Tower Mint from the reign of Edward I until 1810.
 Kings and queens also locked away their valuables and jewels at the Tower and even today, the Crown Jewels are protected by a garrison of soldiers.

 The Tower’s defences failed once.
 During the Peasants’ Revolt of 1381, rebels ran in through the open gates!

-During the Wars of the Roses, Henry VI and, later, the children of Edward IV – the Princes in the Tower - were murdered within its walls at some point in the summer of 1483.
+During the Wars of the Roses, Henry VI was murdered here in 1471 and, later, the children of his great rival Edward IV – the Princes in the Tower - vanished within its walls in 1483.

-The King's Private Chapel at The Wakefield Tower is associated with Henry VI who was supposedly murdered while at prayer in the chapel in 1471.
+Image: Henry VI was supposedly murdered while at prayer in the King's Private Chapel in the Wakefield Tower.

-The iconic Yeoman Warders, recognised as symbols of the Tower all over the world, have been there for centuries.
+The famous Yeoman Warders, recognised as symbols of the Tower all over the world, have been here for centuries.
 They were originally part of the Yeomen of the Guard, the monarch’s personal bodyguard who travelled with him.